bonzaiferroni/eos-rising/artificial-intelligence-1.md

 Unfortunately for me, most science fiction these days aren't of a vision of utopia.
 "Dystopian thriller" is a genre on Netflix, "Utopian thriller" is not.
 When given a choice to look at something we find beautiful and something that makes us worried, we all too often choose the second.
 That is how fear can pull us in, and we must be careful.
 Our vision of the future has a way of coming true.

 Rumbling around deep in our collective conscious is another kind of AI story, a darker spirit.
 We see it in HAL-9000 and Skynet and GladOS.
 Our subjugation, our destruction by an intelligence that treats life the way we are capable of at our worst.
+We fear that it may look at us the way we look at ants.

 So how about Large Language Models?
 It is not the intelligence we should be afraid of.
 It is just a tool, not even self-aware.
 If we find ourselves regretting this path, it will be at the hands of other people and how they chose to use it.
 We aren't up against fancy new killer robots, we are up against a force as old as time, human folly.
 It will certainly get some good shots in, it always does.
 But this is a war we can win.